Disease/ Disorder

 Supplemental assessment tools

-The initial phase following acute SCI is spinal shock which may result in an acontractile detrusor muscle.
+The initial phase following acute SCI is spinal shock which may result in areflexia and an acontractile detrusor muscle.
 The duration of spinal shock varies widely, from several days to several months.
 Since SCI is often associated with severe concurrent head, thoracoabdominal, and skeletal injuries that require urgent management, the bladder is often initially managed with an indwelling urethral catheter.
 Early urologic care is important to maintain safe storage, minimize the risk of urologic complications, and maximize continence.
 The consensus for timing of initial assessment of urinary dysfunction is within 3 months of injury.
 Ultrasound is used to assess for hydronephrosis, renal stones, and bladder stone formation.
 Urodynamics study is the gold standard to evaluate lower urinary tract function in patients with SCI.
-Urine analysis, microscopy, and culture are important for the exclusion of urinary tract infection, but should be reserved for the symptomatic SCI patient.
+Urine analysis, microscopy, and culture are important for the exclusion of urinary tract infection but should be reserved for the symptomatic SCI patient.

 Early predictions of outcomes

-At the time of initial injury, high-energy mechanisms, thoracic involvement, younger age, and complete injury portend a poor prognosis.3 In patients with complete injuries, neurologic recovery is rare.
-Patients with incomplete injuries tend to have a good prognosis8 in terms of motor and sensory function that can translate to ambulation and self-care.
-MRI showing intraneural hemorrhage is typically accompanied by a more severe injury resulting in permanent deficits.
+Younger patients tend to have more complete and severe injuries.
+At the time of initial injury, high-energy mechanisms, thoracic involvement, younger age, and complete injury portend a poor prognosis.
+In patients with complete injuries, significant neurologic recovery is rare.
+Patients with incomplete injuries tend to have a better prognosis in terms of motor and sensory function that can translate to ambulation and self-care.3 MRI showing intraneural hemorrhage is typically accompanied by a more severe injury resulting in permanent deficits.

 Environmental